Archittt/22131011314/README.md

 # URL Shortener Microservice (Backend)

-This project is a production-ready **HTTP URL Shortener Microservice** built for the Affordmed Backend Evaluation.
-It features core URL shortening functionality with link analytics and integrates a custom reusable logging middleware that communicates with the Affordmed logging server.
+This project is a production-ready **HTTP URL Shortener Microservice**.
+It features core URL shortening functionality with link analytics and integrates a custom reusable logging middleware.

 ---